Ontario is a Leader in Accessibility Standards

 There is still work to be done, but the progress toward a fully accessible Ontario made since the introduction of the AODA in 2005 has been significant.

-What is the purpose of the AODA?
+What is the purpose of AODA?

 The Ontario government has been working to create an accessible and inclusive province where people with disabilities can fully participate in community life and the economy.

-The AODA advances this effort by establishing specific goals and deadlines for improving accessibility and making both public and private sector compliance with the AODA a critical part of any undertaking made by governments, nonprofit organizations, and private businesses.
+The AODA meaning advances this effort by establishing specific goals and deadlines for improving accessibility and making both public and private sector compliance with the AODA a critical part of any undertaking made by governments, nonprofit organizations, and private businesses.

 What is the Deadline for AODA Compliance?